Helena Westermarck

 Helena Charlotta Westermarck (20 November 1857, Helsinki – 5 April 1938, Helsinki) was a Swedish-speaking Finnish artist and writer.
 She is known for her pioneering biographies of women.

 Biography

 Westermarck studied art at the Drawing School of the Finnish Art Society and the private academy of Adolf von Becker.
 During her studies, she met Helene Schjerfbeck, who remained a close friend for the rest of their lives.
-Westermarck and Schjerfbeck were a part of a group of female artists, "the painter sisters."
+Westermarck and Schjerfbeck were a part of a group of female artists known as "the painter sisters."
 This group included Maria Wiik and Elin Danielson-Gambogi.

 Westermarck worked for long periods in France, often in the company of Schjerfbeck, and developed a sensible realistic style, especially with portraits and figure compositions.
 At the Exposition Universelle (1889), she received honorable mention for her painting Strykerskor.